 Should you want to import a vehicle for your own use, you must comply with the statutory provisions that apply to imports from countries either within or outside the EU.
 Be sure to pay particular attention to the formalities associated with the standard consumption tax (Normverbrauchsabgabe or NoVA).

 Posting or hiring-out of workers from abroad

-Here you may find information on the posting or hiring of workers from abroad, as well as links to other authorities and the relevant forms.
+Here you may find information on the posting or hiring of workers from abroad, special arrangements for posting by companies from Croatia and from third countries, as well as links to other authorities and the relevant forms.